 360.671.9950 x 114, dwerntz (at) conservationnw.org

 Dave Werntz is a forest ecologist long involved in Pacific Northwest conservation efforts.
 Originally introduced to wilderness in the northern Great Lakes region, Dave quickly recognized the global importance of large wild landscapes and their remnant populations of lynx, grizzly, and wolf in Washington's Cascade Mountains.
 He is also an expert at calling spotted owls.

 George Wooten came to Twisp, Washington, to discover wild nature, only to find it being systematically dismantled by resource extraction.
 With a background in botany, computers and chemistry, George worked for 10 years with the Okanogan National Forest on grizzly bear habitat evaluation, research natural areas protection, and timber sale evaluations for wildlife habitat.
 After fighting in the 1994 fires, George left the agency to work as a consultant on projects including roadless mapping, wetlands delineation, surveys for legal challenges to unsound developments, K-12 teacher education, and wildfire behavior mapping.
 He also teaches local community college courses in computer applications and botany.

-Abbey has been helping out in the Bellingham office since she was eight weeks old.
+Before moving to Twisp with her humans, Abbey had been helping out in the Bellingham office since she was eight weeks old.
 The staff rely on Abbey for relaxation, fun, and her warm, affectionate greetings.
 Abbey especially enjoys Conservation Northwest field trips and hikes, and is an expert at tracking, wilderness exploration, edible grass identification, and sniffing for voles and other small rodents.